muhammadmahad4/Collaborative-Whiteboard/Explanation.md

 Script.js:
 `ws.send()`

-- **Broadcasting Messages**: The server receives the message and broadcasts it to all connected clients, ensuring that everyone sees the same updates in real-time. for this functionality I have created a broadcast function in server side which is called whenever a new message is received from any client.
+- **Broadcasting Messages**: The server receives the message and broadcasts it to all connected clients, ensuring that everyone sees the same updates in real-time. for this functionality I have created a broadcast function in server side which is called whenever a new message is received from any client. <br>
-Code Snippet:
+Code Snippet:<br>
 `function broadcast(message) {
   for (const client of clients.keys()) {
     if (client.readyState === WebSocket.OPEN) {